EXPLAINER: What are the charges in Ahmaud Arbery's killing?

 WHAT ARE THE PENALTIES FOR MALICE AND FELONY MURDER?

-“The sentence for felony murder and malice murder is exactly the same,” University of Georgia law professor emeritus Ron Carlson said.
+“The sentence for felony murder and malice murder is exactly the same,” said University of Georgia law professor emeritus Ron Carlson.
 “It is a distinction without a difference in terms of punishment.”

 The minimum penalty is life in prison.
-It is up to the judge to decide whether that comes with or without the possibility for parole.
-Even if the possibility of parole is granted, a person convicted of murder must serve 30 years before becoming eligible to seek for parole.
+It is up to the judge to decide whether that comes with or without the possibility of parole.
+Even if the possibility of parole is granted, a person convicted of murder must serve 30 years before becoming eligible.

 Murder can also be punishable by death in Georgia if the killing meets certain criteria and the prosecutor chooses to seek the death penalty.
 Prosecutors in this case did not.